Mariners vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- Seattle has entered 15 games this season as the underdog by +100 or more and is 7-8 in those contests.

-- Bookmakers have implied with the moneyline set for this matchup that the Mariners have a 50% chance of pulling out a win.
+- Based on this matchup's moneyline, the Mariners' implied win probability is 58.3%.

-- Seattle and its opponents have gone over the total this season in 40 of its 80 opportunities.
+- Seattle has had an over/under set by oddsmakers 81 times, and have combined with opponents to go over the total in 41 of those games (41-38-2).

-- The Mariners have an against the spread mark of 4-10-0 in 14 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!